fernivy/fernivy/CONTRIBUTING.md

 ### Both
 * Use 4 spaces for 1 indent.
 * Use double-quotes for strings (`"` instead of `'`).
+* Provide comments for your code.

+## ChangeLog

+Please record each significant change in the [CHANGELOG.md](CHANGELOG.md) file under "Unreleased" to enable us to facilitate keeping track of all the changes.

 ## Git Usage